Guido da Vigevano: Works

 Vigevano is best known for his medical and technological treatises.
 In 1335 he authored the Texarus regis francie.
 In support of a crusade pledged by Philippe VI.
 The work contains plentiful drawings of war machines and vehicles, including armored chariots, wind-propelled carriages, and other imaginative siege equipment.
 The work was likely inspired by late antique military writings such as the Epitoma rei militaris of Vegetius and technical adaptations made by Milanese siege engineers.
 Philippe's crusade was never realized because of war with England, but his military sketchbook is a notable example of the experimental nature of medieval war engineering.

 Guido wrote two medical works: a regimen sanitatis or health manual to accompany Philippe on his crusade, and a treatise on dissection named the Anothomia Philipi Septimi, which he also dedicated to the French king.
 The regimen follows a genre of personal health guides best known in works like the Regimen sanitatis Salernitanum.
 Guido tailored his regimin to give advice on maintaining health while traveling in eastern Mediterranean climates.
 A special antidotery discusses poisons used in assassinations and gives the king advice on purgatives and antidotes.
 In one section, Guido describes testing an antidote of his own creation against Anconitum (wolfsbane).
 After poisoning himself with the plant, he writes that he ate a mash made from larva which had fed on Aconitum flowers and successfully recovered.

 The Anothomia Philippi Septimi is a work on dissection created in 1345.
 It follows the approach used by Guido's mentor Mondino de Luzzi, exploring the three "venters" or regions of the human body: abdomen, chest, head.
 While Guido's work largely repeats the work of established authorities, he does note discrepancies in these works, for instance, the shape of the spleen.

 The Anothomia is notable for its illustrations, which Guido claims, record his experiences with human dissection.
 Although forbidden in France, Guido boasted that he had dissected human bodies many times, and describes himself as an expert anatomist.
-His drawings echo the work Henri de Mondeville a professor of surgery and also a court physician to the French crown, but are more detailed and naturalistic.
-A drawing of a female cadaver is especially notable as a rare illustration of the so-called "seven chambered" uterus hypothesized by Galen of Pergamon.
+His drawings echo the work of Henri de Mondeville a professor of surgery and also a court physician to the French crown, but are more detailed and naturalistic.
+A drawing of a female cadaver is especially notable as a rare illustration of the so-called "seven chambered" uterus hypothesized by a Pseudo-Galenic text titled De Spermate spuriously attributed to Galen of Pergamon.